Orderzy

 Supports online paymentYes (UPI, card)No

-GST bill generationAutomaticNo
+Itemised bill generationAutomaticNo

 What if a customer does not have a smartphone?

-Restaurant staff can place orders using the fast order entry screen entering items by table number.
+Restaurant staff can place orders using the fast-order-entry screen, entering items by table number.
 The order goes to the same kitchen dashboard.

 What if the QR code gets damaged?

 The restaurant admin can reprint QR codes at any time from the dashboard.
-The QR code is just a URL any phone camera can scan it.
+The QR code is just a URL, any phone camera can scan it.

 Does the QR code work at all tables even if they have the same design?